 - a.
 The engine control system (including ECU) must be either: - i.
 A DWO/FIM approved "Superbike Kit" system (See art 2.4.9.1) - ii.
 A MotoAmerica approved "Superbike Kit" system (See art 2.4.9.2) - iii.
 The homologated ECU with or without software changes (See art 2.4.9.3) - iv.
-DWO/FIM approved "Superstock 1000" kit model

-- b.
-No other external ignition/injection controllers, traction control modules or other active expansion modules or calculation units may be fitted. - c.
-The central unit (ECU) may be relocated. - d.
-The original speedometer and tachometer may be altered or replaced. - e.
+DWO/FIM approved "Superstock 1000" kit model - b.
+The central unit (ECU) may be relocated. - c.
+The original speedometer and tachometer may be altered or replaced. - d.
 The wiring harness is free. - i.
-Each team must provide a download connection lead to the Technical Director. - f.
-Telemetry (remote signals to or from the bike) is not allowed. - g.
-No remote or wireless connection to the bike for any data exchange or setting is allowed whilst the engine is running or the bike is moving. - h.
-Spark plugs, spark plug caps and HT leads (if applicable) are free. - i.
-Battery is free
+Each team must provide a download connection lead to the Technical Director. - e.
+Telemetry (remote signals to or from the bike) is not allowed. - f.
+No remote or wireless connection to the bike for any data exchange or setting is allowed whilst the engine is running or, the bike is moving. - g.
+Spark plugs, spark plug caps and HT leads (if applicable) are free. - h.
+Battery is free.